Wen-Ying Tsai: Early Career as an Artist

-In 1968, Tsai was invited by György Kepes to the Center for Advanced Visual Studies at MIT.
-There, amongst the "first Fellows", a lively group of like-minded artists (including Jack Burnham, Otto Piene, Takis, Harold Tovish, Stan VanDerBeek), Tsai met Harold "Doc" Edgerton, the engineer who developed the modern electronic stroboscope.
+Another breakthrough moment in Tsai's career came in 1968 when Tsai was invited by György Kepes to the Center for Advanced Visual Studies at MIT.
+Tsai was one of the "first Fellows", a lively group of like-minded artists (including Jack Burnham, Otto Piene, Takis, Harold Tovish, Stan VanDerBeek).
+Tsai met Harold "Doc" Edgerton, the engineer who developed the modern electronic stroboscope.
 Tsai remained at MIT CAVS until 1971.